revou-fsse-5/milestone-1-teduhadhi/README.md

 ### Steps
 <!-- <div style="font-size:15px"> -->

-1. Make the concepts of what the layout is going to be.
+1. Make the concept of what the layout is going to be.
 ![layout](./src/readme/layout.jpg)

 <br>